marcov/tech-notes/docs/Linux/Signals.md

 A process can change that action using `sigaction()` or `signal()`.
 The change can be:

-- perform the default action
+- Perform the default action
 - Ignore
 - Catch the signal with a signal handler function

 You cannot however change the dispostion for `SIGKILL` and `SIGSTOP`.

+In addition, there are a few signals that when sent by the kernel are "forced" with default dispotion on the process.
+See kernel's `force_sig_fault()`, `force_fatal_signal()` et al.

 The signal disposition is a **per-process** attribute.
 So the action will be the same **for all the threads**.